Richard von Krafft-Ebing: Study of homosexuality

 Krafft-Ebing had particular significance for the scientific study of homosexuality.
-He was led to this still relatively-unexplored field of work (as per his own accounts in a letter to him) by the writings of Karl Heinrich Ulrichs and maintained a correspondence with Ulrivchs over several years.
-Ulrichs's theory of the "Urning" as a quasi-third gender greatly influenced Krafft-Ebing's thinking on the subject.
+He was led to this still relatively-unexplored field of work (as per his own accounts in a letter to him) by the writings of Karl Heinrich Ulrichs and maintained a correspondence with Ulrichs over several years.
+Ulrichs' theory of the "Urning" (Uranian) as a third sex greatly influenced Krafft-Ebing's thinking on the subject.
 In the 19th century, homosexuality was widely considered by the public and especially the churches to be an expression of immoral mindset and lifestyle, a result of seduction, sexual excess or degenerate heredity (degeneration theory).
-It was criminalized in some countries, particularly in England, Austria and in Prussia, and punished with harsh prison sentences.
+It was criminalized in some countries, particularly in England, Austria and in Prussia, where it could be punished with harsh prison sentences.

-Conversely, several of the constiuent states in the German Confederation had reformed their criminal codes abd sodomy had been decriminalized in the states Hanover, Bavaria, Thuringia, Baden and Württemberg.
+Conversely, several of the constituent states in the German Confederation had reformed their criminal codes against sodomy, and homosexuality had been decriminalized in the states Hanover, Bavaria, Thuringia, Baden, and Württemberg.
 Krafft-Ebing was a leading psychiatrist of his day and his research initially positioned same sex attracted men and women as hereditarily burdened but not responsible for their innate "reversal" of sexual drive.
 Throughout his career, he supported the decriminalisation of homosexuality believing that homosexuals would be best served by medical treatment.
-He ran a clinic and a sanatorium offering therapeutic approaches to the modification of sexual orientation.
-In time and with increased study he came to the view that there was nothing inherantly pathologically wrong with the homosexual disposition.
+He ran a clinic and a sanatorium offering therapeutic approaches to the modification of sexual behaviour.
+In time and with increased study he came to the view that there was nothing inherently pathologically wrong with the homosexual disposition.

 In Psychopathia sexualis (1886), he defined homosexuality as an innate neuropsychopathic disorder—essentially a hereditary nervous disease.

 This diagnosis allowed him to advocate complete decriminalization of homosexuality, arguing that homosexuals were not responsible for their "malformation" and that homosexuality was not contagious.
 Although Krafft-Ebing was considered an authoritative figure in the field of forensic medicine at his time, this theory remained without consequences for decriminalization.

+According to historian Harry Osterhuis, by the end of his career, Krafft-Ebing came to "think that homosexuality was the equivalent of heterosexuality and therefore not a psychoneuropathic degenerative illness".